Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 Myun chittered again with a snort, but relented.
 "His best friend, Gorku.
 I’d feel sorta bad about it, but Leemu hit it off with Leela down at Ninja Taco so, well...
 I don’t.
 She’s even pickier than I am!"
 Myun let out a self-deprecating chitter.
 "I mean, all I really want is for someone to just *ask me on a date!* So gods-damned picky."

-"Oh, *sure…"* A sarcastic interjection heralded Allison’s return, with a tray of ice creams in one hand and Harrison on her hip.
+"Oh, *sure..."* A sarcastic interjection heralded Allison’s return, with a tray of ice creams in one hand and Harrison on her hip.
 "Your standards are the *lowest,* really...
 That’s quite a leaf and stick collection you’ve got there, *baobei."*

 "Cute, isn’t it?"
 Xiù agreed, accepting her ice cream as Allison sat down.
 "I think she’s getting her head around the whole ‘thank you’ thing, she said it back to me a little earlier."